Chair: Dr. Rachel Wagner, firstname.lastname@example.org

 Student Learning Outcomes:

-Upon successful completion of the program, students will have:
+Upon successful completion of the program, student will:

 Total Credits Required: